erickeloi/pareto-api.tech/README.md

 1. Configure Bucket to store and maintain Infrastructure Versioning
      - [ ] Configure remote backend in a GCP bucket to store and version the infrastructure states (it's good to prevent accidental data loss)

+2. Find a way to hide env variables from terraform apply/destroy/change
+     - [ ] Find a way to Hide Env Variables (ex: JWT_SECRET) From terraform output